department-of-veterans-affairs/va.gov-team/products/veteran-onboarding/research plan 2024.md

 ## Timeline - Proposed
 Please submit artifacts for [Research Review](https://depo-platform-documentation.scrollhelp.site/collaboration-cycle/Research-review.1781891143.html) 8-9 days prior to the first planned research day for remote studies so Perigean can begin recruiting one week prior.
 Perigean requires 2+ weeks for in-person.

-1. Design intent - Scheduled for 5/14
+1. Design intent: Complete 5/14
-2. Accessibility consult: Initiate request 5/14
+2. Accessibility consult: Complete 6/11
-3. Conversation guide and additional research materials: To be completed by 5/24
+3. Conversation guide and additional research materials: Ready for review 6/18
-4. Mid-fi prototype: To be completed by 5/24
+4. Mid-fi prototype: Ready for review 6/18
-5. Development on MVP: To be potentially start on 5/28 and completed by 6/7
+5. Development on MVP: TBD
-6. Research submitted and added to repo board: 5/27
+6. Research submitted and added to repo board: Estimated June 27
-7. Estimated research approval: 5/30
+7. Estimated research approval: Estimated July 5
-8. Kickoff Call with Perigean: 6/5
+8. Kickoff Call with Perigean: TBD
-9. Estimated midpoint: On or before 6/12
+9. Estimated midpoint: TBD
-10. Recruitment: Starting the week of 6/10
+10. Recruitment: TBD
-11. Pilot session: 6/14
+11. Pilot session: TBD
-12. Usability testing: Week of 6/17 onward as needed
+12. Usability testing: TBD

 A [calendar of the proposed timeline](https://app.mural.co/t/departmentofveteransaffairs9999/m/departmentofveteransaffairs9999/1715094488820/4bf4fbc61074803b5a44b79973852b1c68106d44?sender=u82254af9423cfa236f383306) can be found in Mural

-### Prepare - TBD
+### Prepare - Not Yet Finalized
 When will the thing you are testing be finalized?
 Ideally it's ready a week before testing begins and has also been through a [Midpoint review](https://depo-platform-documentation.scrollhelp.site/collaboration-cycle/Midpoint-review.1781039167.html).

 A pilot session is required.
 Please indicate the date and name of a mock participant for a pilot session.